Schaudge/petsc/src/docs/sphinx_docs/install/download_documentation.rst

 ``git clone`` or last ``git pull``.
 Use ``git checkout vMAJOR.MINOR.PATCH`` to download a particular version.

-We recommend users join the ``petsc-announce`` `mailing lists
-<https://www.mcs.anl.gov/petsc/miscellaneous/mailing-lists.html>`__ to be notified when
-major revisions are released.
-Users may also find the ``petsc-users`` `mailing lists
-<https://www.mcs.anl.gov/petsc/miscellaneous/mailing-lists.html>`__ useful in order to
-submit any questions they may have directly to the development team.
+We recommend users join the official PETSc :ref:`mailing lists <doc_mail>` to be submit any questions they may have directly to the development team, be notified of new major releases and bug-fixes, or to simply keep up to date with the current state of the library.

 Alternative Download
 ====================